corgibytes/freshli-cli/CONTRIBUTING.md

 ```

-6) In order to test your new formatter, build the solution and run a command (for example the scan command), and specofy your new format as input for the format option.
+6) In order to test your new formatter, build the solution and run a command (for example the scan command), and specify your new format as input for the format option.
 Example:

         ```
         freshli scan repository-path -f custom